LucasJMO/E6Plus/classes/Unfinished/Shadowdancer.md

 Summoning the companion requires a swift action, the companion may be placed in a square adjacent to the shadowdancer.
 Once summoned, the shadowdancer can dismiss the companion (causing it to disappear) as a free action.
 A dismissed companion can be summoned again in the same manner, even on the same turn it was dismissed.

-If not dismissed, the companion remains until it is destroyed, its master dies, or its master sleeps.
+If not dismissed, the companion remains until it is destroyed, it goes over 180 feet away from its master, its master dies, or its master sleeps.
 When a companion disappears, any ongoing spell effects (positive or negative) end.
 However damage sustained by the companion persists until its master takes a long rest, or it is healed by alternative means.
 If the companion is destroyed it cannot be summoned again until after its master takes a long rest.

 The shadowdancer's companion is a medium, bipedal humanoid.
 It stands approximately 6 feet tall, and has no distinguishing features, save for a mouth.
 It possesses no senses of its own, instead relying on telepathic orders from the shadowdancer.
 It is not intelligent, it cannot speak, cast spells, activate magical items, or attempt any mental skill checks.
 The companion does not need to eat or drink, but it can consume potions or magical items and receive their benefits.
 For physical skill checks it is considered to have the same number of ranks invested as its shadowdancer master.
 Additionally the companion is considered proficient with the same varieties of weapons and armor as its master.

 The companion can equip any gear it is given.
-It suffers the standard penalties for attempting to use weapons/armor with which it is not proficient.
+It is proficient with all weapons and armor its master is proficient with, and it suffers the standard penalties for attempting to use weapons/armor with which it is not proficient.
 It cannot activate magic items, but gains any passive benefits from such items.
 If the companion dies, is dismissed, or otherwise disappears, all equipped gear or carried items fall in a pile on the space the companion occupied.

 The companion shares the traits of undead creatures, except that unlike undead the companion can be healed through conventional means and takes damage from negative energy.
 As the shadowdancer advances in level the shadowdancer's companion increases in strength, specific stats are given on the table below.